JDonnellyCodeInstitute/weather/README.md

 - __The Strategy Plane__
   - Defining Goals and User Needs:
-    - Our goal is to provide a user friendly web app that allows users to search by location for various weather factors including wind speed, humidity and temperature.
+    - Our goal is to provide a user-friendly web app that allows users to search by location for various weather factors including wind speed, humidity and temperature.
-    - User needs are clear, aesthetically pleasing presentation of the required information, easy and logical site navigation, such as use of the search bar, and interactivity via responsive data points and a table of additional information.
+    - User needs are clear, aesthetically pleasing presentation of the required information, easy and logical site navigation, such as the use of the search bar, and interactivity via responsive data points and a table of additional information.

 - __The Scope Plane__
   - Determining Features and Content:
-    - The main tool for the user is the search bar and search button.
+    - The main tools for the user are the search bar and search button.
 They can input a location, as the placeholder text suggests, and search by clicking the button or by hitting enter.
 A method is called to add their input to the API call that requests the weather data as a JSON.
 If they search for something that is not a recognised location they will receive an alert stating "Location not found.
 Please enter a valid location."
-    - Upon a successful search the user will see an image relevant to the weather condition stipulated in the JSON, the temperature, the humidity and the windspeed.
+    - Upon a successful search, the user will see an image relevant to the weather condition stipulated in the JSON, the temperature, the humidity and the windspeed.
     - The user can hover over the icons for search, weather condition, humidity and windspeed and a string of additional information will appear on screen.
     - The user can click on any of the data pieces/ icons to get some alternate information.
     - The user can click the supplementary data button and view a table of information such as wind direction, location information, and UV index.